sukykaur/AzureBlueprintDW/overview.md

 - **Activity Logs**: [Activity logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into the operations that were performed on resources in a subscription.
 - **Diagnostic Logs**: [Diagnostic logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
 These logs include Windows event system logs and Azure Blob storage, tables, and queue logs.
 - **Firewall Logs**: The Application Gateway provides full diagnostic and access logs.
 Firewall logs are available for Application Gateway resources that have WAF enabled.
-- **Log Archiving**: All diagnostic logs write to a centralized and encrypted Azure storage account for archival with a defined retention period (2 days).
+- **Log Archiving**: All diagnostic logs write to a centralized and encrypted Azure storage account for archival with a defined retention period of 2 days.
 These logs connect to Azure Log Analytics for processing, storing, and dashboard reporting.

 Additionally, the following OMS solutions are included as a part of this architecture:
 -	[AD Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-ad-assessment): The Active Directory Health Check solution assesses the risk and health of server environments on a regular interval and provides a prioritized list of recommendations specific to the deployed server infrastructure.